 iocsh.h

-C and C++ defintions of functions for IOC shell programming.
+C and C++ definitions of functions for IOC shell programming.

 The iocsh API provides an interface for running commands in the shell of the IOC, as well as registering commands and variables for use in the shell.
 It consists of 4 functions for the former and 2 functions for the latter.